-For example, you may want to turn down the gain on your microphone to reduce a hissing sound.
+For example, turning down the gain will reduce a hissing sound.
 Or the fan on your computer may be too loud.
 Your home studio could sound ok today, but that may change.

 Repeat the same exercise, this time narrating a page of your book.
 While narrating, plug in your headphones or earphones so you can monitor for or hear odd sounds.

-Listen back to your recording and adjust until you (or your audio engineer) is happy with the levels, quality and so on.
+Listen back to your recording and adjust until you (or your audio engineer) are happy with the levels, quality, and so on.
 If you’re still unsure, record a chapter and send it to an editor to check before proceeding.

 Tip: Place a towel over your desk beneath your microphone.
 This will help you soften the noise floor around your microphone and reduce echoes.

-I sat on a quiet chair, took care not to wear any clothes that make a lot of noise (e.g. wool) and kept my hands off the desk.
-I also took off all my Mr.T jewellery.
+I sat on a quiet chair, took care not to wear any clothes that make a lot of noise (e.g. wool), and kept my hands off the desk.
+I also took off all my Mr.T jewelry.

-Then, I opened up a PDF version of my book and turned on my microphone.
+Then, I opened up a PDF version and turned on my microphone.